Commutation principles for nonsmooth variational problems on Euclidean Jordan algebras: Appendix

+In \cite{Baes}, Baes observed that for a spectral function $F : \VV \to \mathbb{R}$ with its corresponding symmetric function $f : \Rn \to \mathbb{R}$, the convexity of $f$ can be transfered to $F$.
+Later, in \cite{JG2017}, Jeong and Gowda demonstrated that convexity can indeed be transferred between $f$ and $F$ in both directions.
+The following propositions present analogous results for strictly convex function and strictly convex norm.

-\begin{proposition} Let $ F :\VV \to \mathbb R$ be a spectral function with the corresponding symmetric function $f:\mathbb R^n\to\mathbb R$ such that $F = f \circ \lambda$.
+\begin{proposition} Let $ F :\VV \to \mathbb{R}$ be a spectral function with the corresponding symmetric function $f:\Rn \to \mathbb{R}$ such that $F = f \circ \lambda$.
 In this case, $F$ is strictly convex if and only if so is $f$. \end{proposition} \begin{proof} Suppose $f$ is strictly convex.
 Since $f$ is (strictly) convex, it is continuous and so is $F$.
-Thus, it is enough to show the midpoint strict convexity holds for $F$.
+Thus, it is enough to show that the midpoint strict convexity holds for $F$.
 To see this, take $x, y \in \VV$ with $x \neq y$.
-Recall that the majorization relation
+Note that $f$ is Schur-convex as it is symmetric and (strictly) convex.
+Hence, we see from the Schur-convexity of $f$ applied to \eqref{eq:majorization_sum}, that